How AI Agents Verify Email Addresses Before Sending

 Roughly 30-40% of B2B addresses sit on catch-all domains, where the mail server accepts all recipients and SMTP cannot confirm a specific mailbox exists.
 InboxPolicy never guesses these as safe.

-Unknown or catch-all results map to the review action, not send.
+Unknown results map to review.
+Catch-all results map to review by default or send_with_caution under aggressive strictness.
 That keeps an autonomous agent from firing a send campaign at addresses that only look valid because the receiving server did not reject them.

 On the prior verification engine, InboxPolicy's valid-verdict agreement with MillionVerifier ran about 90% typical across 2M+ verifications, though this varies by vertical and drops as low as 60% in some.
 Treat that as a directional figure, not a formal recent benchmark.